-On September 20, the Spanish Government notified the European Commission of the Preliminary Draft Organic Law for the protection of minors in digital environments (APLO, for its initials in Spanish) in compliance with the TRIS (Technical Regulation Information System) procedure.
-This APLO had been previously submitted to the hearing and public information process by the Ministry of the Presidency, Justice and Relations with the Courts, from 11 to 28 June.
+At Ecommerce Europe, we are committed to fostering a fair and harmonised Single Market.
+We are therefore compelled to address concerns stemming from the recent notification of the Spanish Government of its Preliminary Draft Organic Law for the protection of minors in digital environments (APLO, for its initials in Spanish).

+This document was presented for consultation under the Directive (EU) 2015/1535 (TRIS) procedure and has already been previously submitted to the hearing and public information process by the Ministry of the Presidency, Justice and Relations with the Courts, from 11 to 28 June.